1 Year And A Heartbreak Later, We Became A Big Deal In Morocco.

-For those of you who do not know, in addition to working at my day job as a digital marketing specialist, I work at my startup, Dextra with two other amazing co-founders Olivier and Midia.
+For those of you who do not know, in addition to working at my day job as a product specialist, I work at my startup, Dextra with two other amazing co-founders Olivier and Midia.
 This specific project started 1 year ago when we were approached by Hassan Al-Mansouri — chairman of an NGO in Morocco with a unique ask.
 He asked if we could develop two prosthetic arms for an 11 year old boy who lived almost 6000 kilometres away from us.
 The boy who could become the first person in Morocco to wear a 3D printed prosthetic.

 The boy’s name is Badr.
 His hands had not developed completely when he was born, but that never stopped him from playing soccer in his Juventus jersey — he’ll kick your butt in the game.
 He is a good kid.

 Just like a beautifully crafted movie-story, this story contains some hurdles as well; the biggest of which was communication.
 We could never talk to him because of limited internet access in his neighbourhood.
 So, Hassan used to contact Badr and then used to get back to us with the answers to our questions.
 Imagine the communication in the movie The Martian but, with a comparatively quicker but still agonizing reply-frequency (1–2 days).